Dabble-of-DevOps-BioHub/aws-parallelcluster-wrapper/README.rst

         :alt: Documentation Status

-Wrapper around AWS ParallelCluster for common Automation tasks
+Wrapper around AWS ParallelCluster CLI to use in an automated setting.

 * Free software: MIT license